kingce/personal-website/README.md

 https://kingce.github.io/personal-website/#

 ### Frameworks Used
 Pretty simple and straightforward.
 HTML5, CSS3, JavaScript with some Twitter Bootstrap and jQuery thrown in.
+Also used scrollReveal for animations.

 ### Future To-Do's
 This website is pretty much done for all intents and purposes because I'm busy with coursework.
 When I have time, I'll fix the following -